Why you might want to move

 Tenant cash incentive scheme

-These can help social housing tenants to exchange homes.
+Also known as 'mutual exchanges,' these can help social housing tenants to exchange homes.
 This can mean moving to another area or a different type of home.
 You register to advertise your home and look at other properties.

 To apply for an exchange you must: